MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAssignmentPolicy.md

   - `[IsHidden <Boolean?>]`: Whether the access package is hidden from the requestor.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

-AUTOMATICREQUESTSETTINGS `<IMicrosoftGraphAccessPackageAutomaticRequestSettings>`: accessPackageAutomaticRequestSettings
+`AUTOMATICREQUESTSETTINGS <IMicrosoftGraphAccessPackageAutomaticRequestSettings>`: accessPackageAutomaticRequestSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[GracePeriodBeforeAccessRemoval <TimeSpan?>]`:
   - `[RemoveAccessWhenTargetLeavesAllowedTargets <Boolean?>]`:
   - `[RequestAccessForAllowedTargets <Boolean?>]`: If set to true, automatic assignments will be created for targets in the allowed target scope.

-BODYPARAMETER `<IMicrosoftGraphAccessPackageAssignmentPolicy>`: accessPackageAssignmentPolicy
+`BODYPARAMETER <IMicrosoftGraphAccessPackageAssignmentPolicy>`: accessPackageAssignmentPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[AccessPackage <IMicrosoftGraphAccessPackage1>]`: accessPackage
+  - `[AccessPackage <IMicrosoftGraphAccessPackage>]`: accessPackage
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-    - `[AccessPackagesIncompatibleWith <IMicrosoftGraphAccessPackage1[]>]`: The access packages that are incompatible with this package.
+    - `[AccessPackagesIncompatibleWith <IMicrosoftGraphAccessPackage[]>]`: The access packages that are incompatible with this package.
 Read-only.
     - `[AssignmentPolicies <IMicrosoftGraphAccessPackageAssignmentPolicy[]>]`:
     - `[Catalog <IMicrosoftGraphAccessPackageCatalog>]`: accessPackageCatalog
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-      - `[AccessPackages <IMicrosoftGraphAccessPackage1[]>]`: The access packages in this catalog.
+      - `[AccessPackages <IMicrosoftGraphAccessPackage[]>]`: The access packages in this catalog.
 Read-only.
 Nullable.
       - `[CatalogType <String>]`: accessPackageCatalogType
       - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[Description <String>]`: The description of the access package catalog.